Grokzen/pykwalify/docs/validation-rules.rst

  - ``min-ex`` provides an exclusive lower bound, ``a < x``
  - ``max-ex`` provieds an exclusive upper bound, ``x < b``

-Non-numeric types require non-negative values for the boundaries, since length can not be negative.
+Non-numeric types require non-negative values for the boundaries since the length can not be negative.

 Types ``bool`` and ``any`` are not compatible with ``range``.